-- Update the FCONX \$PROFILE to automatically start the webserver: Uncomment the FC MONCOLL WEBSERV statement for your security choice (SSL or not) and enter the TCP/IP port that you established in step 2. - 5.
+- 4. Update the FCONX \$PROFILE to automatically start the webserver: Uncomment the FC MONCOLL WEBSERV statement for your security choice (SSL or not) and enter the TCP/IP port that you established in step 2.
+In order to control the resources used by the Performance Toolkit web interface, you can also change the default timeout and/or the limit of the active internet connections by using the FC MONCOLL WEBSERV TIMEOUT command or the FC MONCOLL WEBSERV MAXCONN command.
+For more information on using these commands, see z/VM: Performance Toolkit Reference. - 5.
 Activate the interface: Restart the S&F PERFSVM machine and make sure the Internet interface is correctly brought up.
 You should see messages similar to the following during activation:

+'''

-FCXTCP571I Connected to TCP/IP server TCPIP on path 0004 FCXTCP575I WebServer host IP address is 11.22.33.44:00081 FCXTCP590I WebServer interface activated a.
-Activate your preferred web browser and select the URL that describes the Performance Toolkit Web Server interface.
-For example:
+FCXTCP571I Connected to TCP/IP server TCPIP on path 0004

+FCXTCP575I WebServer host IP address is 11.22.33.44:00081

+FCXTCP590I WebServer interface activated

+'''